Ayr, Ontario: History

-The largest business in Ayr for many decades was a foundry.
-In 1849, the John Watson Manufacturing Company (later Ayr Machinery Works) was already making threshing, mowing, reaping and other farm implements.
-By then, the population was 700 and a newspaper and library were operating.
+By 1848 the population of Ayr was 700.
+In the next few years a newspaper and library were operating.
 The town-hall was built in 1850.
 A large furniture factory also opened at about the same time.
 There were also five flour mills in the three communities that later formed Ayr, a very large sawmill and a woolen mill by then.
 Watson's company was very successful, shipping agricultural implements across the country by 1864.
 By 1850, a good road to Galt had been built and a railway had reached Galt, some distance from Ayr.
 During that time, goods for export were taken by ox carts to the train station at Paris, Ontario.
 The town hall was built in 1850 and a fire department was started the same year.

 By 1854, the village had a small library, two school houses, a fire company, a newspaper and a single (Presbyterian) church.
 In addition to the major farm implements manufacturer, other businesses that were operating in 1864 included grist and saw mills, five flour mills, a woollen mill, stores and a furniture factory.
 The population was 1000, there were five churches, a fire company, a weekly newspaper and a large school with students from primary to senior level.

 The village got a rail line from the Credit Valley Railway in 1879, which helped facilitate the importing and exporting of goods.
 Jedburg and Nithvale were absorbed into Ayr in 1884 when the village was incorporated, with foundry owner John Watson as the first Reeve.

 By 1888, the streets were lit with coal oil lamps and concrete sidewalks were installed in 1901.
 A large library was built in 1909 with funds provided by a Carnegie grant.

 Ayr was declining by around 1910 and some of the population moved to nearby Berlin and Preston.
 Starting in the 1950s and still continuing, new homes were built for commuters, helping to increase the population.

 In January 1973, Ayr was incorporated into the Township of North Dumfries and the Regional Municipality of Waterloo.

-On the morning of August 17th 2024, the town was hit by a EF2 tornado that damaged multiple homes, buildings, businesses, vehicles, as well as overturning rail cars.
+On the morning of August 17, 2024, the town was hit by a EF2 tornado that damaged multiple homes, buildings, businesses, vehicles, as well as overturning rail cars.